scp756-221/course-site/docs/a4/page.md

 10. Leave the database log scrolling for now.
 11. When you want to leave k9s, press `:` to enter command mode and in the command line enter `q`  followed by `Return`.

-To complete setting up the music service, we need to start DynamoDB and load it with initial data:
+To complete setting up the music service, we need to initialize DynamoDB and load it with initial data:

 ~~~bash
 /home/k8s# make -f k8s.mak loader
 ~~~

+This step builds and pushes another image (`cmpt756loader`) to `ghcr.io`.
+Return to your GitHub Packages tab and set the access for this new image to public as before.

 Watch the k9s log to see the lines where the loader calls the database to load the values.
 The lines  will look like: